NimbleArchitect/auto-home/docs/design.md

 Step 2 we get a list of groups that the device is a member of and recursively look for all parent groups then, we look for and call the onchange event for every group in the list, when the groups functions have been called the return code is checked to see if we should continue processing further groups or continue our merry way.

-Step 3 (assuming we got this far) THIS HAS BEEN CHANGED
+Step 3 (assuming we got this far) all the properties that need to be changed are processed and sent back to the live device (thus updating the value on the servers live state) once complete the javascript onchange function is called

 ### devices
 A snapshot copy of all devices is taken every time the JavaScript VM is called as this allows uninterrupted access to every device in the system, it also allows script users to view the state at the time the event was triggered,and we don't have to deal with mutex locking or race conditions, I also provide access to the live (most recent) device property which can be retrieved via latest